 - From your desktop, click Apps in the left sidebar.

-- Search for Microsoft OneDrive, then click View next to the app's name.
-This will open a direct message with the OneDrive app.
+- Search for and select Microsoft OneDrive to open a direct message with the app.

 - Select Allow to grant OneDrive access to your Slack account.

 - From a channel or direct message, click the paper clip icon to the right of the message field.

 - Sign in to your OneDrive account.

 - Below Add a file from, select OneDrive.